MiracleDevs/Paradigm.Web.DI/README.md

 We recommend the first approach because we can automatically extract metadata when executing the decorator, and you don't need to manually describe the class dependencies.
 But, if you need to manually register a class, you can do it.

 To resolve your services, you need a reference to a service container.
-The easiest way to obtain a container when starting with the library, is by using `DependencyContainer.globalContainer`:
+The easiest way to obtain a container is to build one from the global collection `DependencyCollection.buildContainer()`:

 ```typescript
 import { DependencyCollection } from "@miracledevs/paradigm.web.di";